Squeezing and multimode entanglement of surface acoustic wave phonons: Calculating the theoretical covariance matrix

 Here we outline how to arrive at a covariance matrix from a system of Langevin equations.
 Calculating the Heisenberg equations of motion for the SAW modes $b$ using Hamiltonian $\tilde{H}$ Eq. \eqref{eq: final_hamiltonian}, we arrive at a system of equations describing multiple parametrically coupled modes.
 Assuming identical external couplings $\gamma$ and no internal losses, we arrive at \cite{Wustmann2017}

 where we define the complex parametric coupling $\epsilon_{jk}$ to be

 The sum is made over all modes $k$ satisfying all 4-wave mixing criteria.

-Since the FSR is small compared to $\tilde{\omega}_j$ and the SAW-mirror mode detuning, we make the approximation $\tilde{g}_j \approx \tilde{g}_k$ which corresponds to the idealized case with identical parametric couplings.
+Since the FSR is small compared to $\tilde{\omega}_j$ and the {detuning between the SAW modes and the mirror electromagnetic mode,} we make the approximation $\tilde{g}_j \approx \tilde{g}_k$ which corresponds to the idealized case with identical parametric couplings.
 Eq. \eqref{eq: time domain coupling eq} is then instead

 Working in the frequency domain is more convenient.
 The Fourier transform of Eq. \eqref{eq: heisenberg_eom_idealized} is

 where $\Delta_j = \Omega_j - \Tilde{\omega}_n + 4|\epsilon| + i\gamma/2$.
 If the measurement frequency $\Omega_j = \Tilde{\omega}_j - 4|\epsilon|$, the expression simplifies to $\Delta = i \gamma/2$.